 The business card is a pocket representation of your business.
 These little squares of paper can pack a punch in making a stellar first impression.
 They haven’t lost their charm even as industries are increasingly turning digital-you can still meet potential customers in person, after all!

+As much as it tends to be important for a business operating online to be backed by a reputed IT firm (similar to BedrockIT, for instance), so is a business card for both online and offline enterprises.
 Creating an excellent first impression is extremely important in customer conversion.
 A boring, black and white business card with awkward typography immediately tells a potential customer that the business probably isn’t very modern and up to date.
 On the other hand, a bright business card with arresting visuals immediately communicates to the customer that the business is fun and engaging but highly professional about their work.

 Here are six business card trends that could immediately transform your business’ image at first sight: